-Read the Oak Ridge overview presentation by Gerald Boyd, Manager of U.S. Department of Energy, Oak Ridge Operations, at Oak Ridge Opportunities Workshop, February 2010 sponsored by the Center for Career Development and Oak Ridge Economic Partnership.
+Read the Oak Ridge overview presentation by Gerald Boyd, Manager of U.S. Department of Energy, Oak Ridge Operations, at Oak Ridge Opportunities Workshop, February 2010 sponsored by the Center for Career Development & Academic Exploration and Oak Ridge Economic Partnership.

 As a university consortium, Oak Ridge Associated Universities (ORAU) creates and promotes collaborative partnerships among academia, government (with a focus on Oak Ridge National Laboratory), and industry to strengthen our nation’s scientific research and education enterprise.
 Also as nonprofit corporation and federal contractor, we provide responsive, innovative solutions to address national needs in the areas of worker/public health and environmental stewardship, emergency response, and scientific research and education.
 Applying these capabilities, we manage the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy (DOE).